dbresearchgroup/AutoSQL/README.md

 The [Wiki](https://github.com/dbresearchgroup/AutoSQL/wiki) also contains a list of supported platforms.

 ## Development / Contributing
 We invite you to help us build the future of autonomous DBMSs.
-Please look up the [contributing guide](https://github.com/dbresearchgroup/AutoSQL/wiki/Contributing) for details.
+Please look up the [contributing guide](https://github.com/dbresearchgroup/AutoSQL/wiki/Contributing) for details

 ## Issues
 Before reporting a problem, please check how to file an issue guide.